 What is Buttermilk?

-However, most buttermilk available in the grocery store is cultured.
+Today, most buttermilk available in the grocery store is cultured.
 Cultured buttermilk is milk (usually low-fat or skim) with lactic acid bacteria added.
 It is a fermented dairy drink.

 You can make your own cultured buttermilk.
 But that is not what this article is about.
-This post is about making a quick 10-minute substitute to eliminate emergency trips to the grocery store.

 Experiment #1: Acid Quantity